BeanExchange/gmx-synthetics/README.md

 For example if the borrowing factor per second is 1 / 50,000, and the borrowing exponent factor is 1, and the long open interest is $150,000 with +$50,000 of pending pnl, and the pool has $250,000 worth of tokens, the borrowing fee per second for longs would be `(1 / 50,000) * (150,000 + 50,000) / 250,000 => 0.000016 => 0.0016%`.

-There is also an option to set a skipBorrowingFeeForSmallerSide flag, this would result in the borrowing fee for the smaller side being set to zero.
-For example, if there are more longs than shorts and skipBorrowingFeeForSmallerSide is true, then the borrowing fee for shorts would be zero.

 ## Price Impact

 The code for price impact can be found in the `/pricing` contracts.